Psychology

 Offered: Fall, Spring.

-PSYC 6310 (3-3-0) Career Counseling and Lifestyle Development
+PSYC 6310 (3-3-0) Applied Psychology in Consultation, Career Guidance, and Lifestyle Development

 Requisites: None.

-PSYC 6311 (3-3-0) Addictive and Compulsive Disorders
+PSYC 6311 (3-3-0) Psychology of Addictive and Compulsive Behaviors

-Offered: Spring, Summer, Online.
+Offered: Spring, Fall, Summer, Online.

 PSYC 6312 (3-3-0) Child, Adolescent and Adult Psychopathology I